JoeRepo/Cobalt-Flux-control-box/readme.md

 First, you're going to want to flash your Arduino firmware to the most recent version if it currently isn't using [this guide](https://www.arduino.cc/en/Hacking/DFUProgramming8U2).
 After that, you can upload the code to the Arduino.

-Since we can't send out keyboard input with the current firmware, we'll need to flash it (just like we flashed the firmware before) with USB HID firmware found [here](http://dl.dropbox.com/u/1816557/Arduino-keyboard-0.3.hex).
+Since we can't send out keyboard input with the current firmware, we'll need to flash it (just like we flashed the firmware before) with USB HID keyboard firmware found [here](http://dl.dropbox.com/u/1816557/Arduino-keyboard-0.3.hex).

 Once that's done, we can make our circuit.